A Screenwriting Salary – how much do scribes REALLY earn?

 If you’ve got determination and you can forge that with ever-improving craft, you’ll be there or thereabouts eventually…

 So, again, we stress – this is a steer or a stab or a loose guide or a speculative insight only into how careers (and the money that goes with those careers) progress!
 And that’s all it is…

-In addition, the guide focusses heavily on what writers earn in television, because for the lion’s share of UK screenwriters TV represents their best shot by some distance of earning a mortgage-paying amount of money.
+In addition, the guide focusses heavily on what writers earn in television.
+For a lot of screenwriters TV represents their best shot by some distance of earning a mortgage-paying amount of money.
 Film commissions are certainly out there, but can lack the kind of joined-up pathway outlined below.
-The lack of a really competitive, active spec market in UK film might also lead some screenwriters to view feature film commissions as butter rather than bread…
+The way that feature film commissions line up with the spec market might also lead some screenwriters to view feature film commissions as butter rather than bread.

 Every screenwriter’s journey is different.

 Also, the progression can be a very steep pyramid, with exponentially higher levels of attrition at every tier (though no-one knows who’s going to climb to the top till we see them there; an instance of William Goldman’s much-abused maxim being properly applied).
 However, you could be one of the handful of screenwriters who climbs to the heady heights and fifteen years later wittily relates your idiosyncratic career path in an Industrial Scripts Insider Interview.

 It should be taken as a given that a screenwriting salary is never spread equally over twelve months (indeed, as you progress it won’t even be spread equally over consecutive years) but there is a path that can take you from $10,000 in a good first year to $250,000 in the very best of the years that follow.